-- Put the chicken on to a chopping board and gently pound until they flatten a little.
-Coat the chicken in flour then dip in the egg and then in the breadcrumbs to coat.
+- Put 200 g Chicken breast on to a chopping board and gently pound until they flatten a little.
+Coat the chicken in 2 tablespoon Plain flour then dip into 1 Egg (whisked) and then into the breadcrumbs (made from 2 slices Whole wheat bread to coat.

-- Put on a lined baking tray and put in a preheated over at 220°C/425°F/Gas 7 for 30 minutes, or until the chicken is cooked.
+- Put on a lined baking tray and put into your oven for 30 minutes, or until the chicken is cooked.

-- In a bowl, mix together the yogurt, garlic, salt and pepper, lemon and basil.
+- In a bowl, mix together 4 tablespoon Greek yogurt, 2 Garlic clove, 1 pinch Sea salt and black pepper, 1 Lemon (juice only) and 2 tablespoon Fresh basil.

-- 5 minutes before the chicken is ready, top with cheese and put back in the oven to melt it.
+- 5 minutes before the chicken is ready, top with 2 cheese slices and put back in the oven to melt it.

-- Build your burger with sauce, lettuce, tomato, the chicken and more sauce.
+- Build your burger with sauce on 2 burger buns, lettuce, tomato, the chicken and more sauce.